meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 By the end of this chapter, we will have developed a **mathematical language** that can restate classical philosophical insights about time in modern terms.
 This framework will allow us to:

-* Restate Aquinas’s distinctions between temporal, aeviternal, and eternal experience in geometric form.
+* Restate Aquinas’s distinctions between temporal, subjective, and eternal experience in geometric form.
 * Represent Aristotelian teleology as geometric transformations.
 * Formalize Buddhist emptiness as null vector relationships.
 * Place these approaches into a single structural setting without reducing one to the other.